jukofyork/qlora-pipe-lite/README.md

 lora_weight_decay = 10.0       # Default: 0.0
 ```

-For details on the custom composite matrix weight decay implementation, see [A note on LoRA weight decay](#a-note-on-lora-weight-decay) below.
+For details on the custom composite matrix weight decay implementation, see [A Note on LoRA Weight Decay](#a-note-on-lora-weight-decay) below.

 ### Example Training Commands